livexords-nw/sleepagotchi-lite-bot/README.md

 ---

-## 🚀 **About the Bot**
+## 🚀 About the Bot

-The **sleepagotchiLITE_bot** is designed to automate various in-game tasks in **Sleepagotchi Lite**, including:
+The **sleepagotchiLITE_bot** is an advanced automation tool designed for Sleepagotchi Lite that streamlines in-game tasks so you can focus on strategy rather than repetitive actions.
+It features:

-- **Automatic Gacha Spins**
+- **Auto Daily:** Automatically claim your daily rewards.
+- **Missions & Auto Tasks:** Efficiently manage and claim mission rewards with the new auto task system.
-  Spin the gacha automatically to grab your favorite items.
+- **Gacha Spins:** Spin the gacha automatically to win heroes and resources.

-- **Hero Management**
-  Automatically manage your heroes (upgrade and maintenance).

-- **Send Heroes to Challenges**
+- **Hero Upgrades:** Enjoy an optimized hero upgrade system for a smoother and more responsive experience.
-  Automatically dispatch your heroes to participate in challenges.
+- **Challenges:** Deploy your heroes to challenges to earn extra rewards.

-- **Shop Automation**
+- **Shop Automation:** Automatically purchase free materials from the shop.
-  Automate shop purchases and refreshes.

-- **Loop Delay & Account Switching**
-  Set custom delays between loops and account switches for smoother operation.
+- **Proxy & Custom Delays:** Support for proxies and configurable delays between loops and account switches for enhanced stability.

-With this bot, you can optimize your gameplay and focus on strategy rather than repetitive manual tasks.

-Below is the updated version information with the previous update details removed.
-The new update focuses solely on fixing the gacha system using gems:
+With these features, the bot maximizes your gameplay efficiency and lets you progress effortlessly.

 ---

-## 🌟 **Version v1.1.1**
+## 🌟 **Version v1.2.0**

 ### **Updates**

-- **Gacha System Enhancement:** Fixed issues with gem-based gacha spins to improve reliability and user experience.
+- **Optimized Hero Upgrade System:** The hero upgrade system has been optimized for a smoother and more responsive experience.
+- **Optimized Mission System:** Mission management and reporting have been improved to simplify reward collection.
+- **Auto Daily System Added:** Daily rewards are now automatically claimed for your convenience.
+- **Auto Task System Added:** Tasks and missions are now automated for efficient reward management.
+- **Proxy Support:** The application now supports proxies for more stable access.

 Stay tuned for further updates and improvements! ✨